jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 The cave that we were to be surveying this year had once been known as ‘Ben’s Crap Lead’ but was renamed to ‘*Vrtnarija*’ (meaning Gardener’s World) when the cave went big upon the discovery of a 60 m pitch named Pico.
 Since the initial years of discovery the cave had now reached a length of 8776 m and a depth of 877 m and had presented a number of exciting potential leads for the expedition.
-My trip was a much more pedestrian affair that was to take me to the top of a pitch named Tesselator,  just over 200 m down.
+My trip was a much more pedestrian affair that was to take me to the top of a pitch named *Tesselator*,  just over 200 m down.
 To me this was no laughing matter.
 Prior to Slovenia I had acquired limited SRT experience to put it lightly.
 The three trips I had been on that contained SRT, moreover, had also not been very deep.